 What’s My Role: Understanding Responsibilities

 In the opening discussion, participants will discuss how their role changed when they became a supervisor.
 They will also identify common reasons people are selected for a management role and the concerns that often surface when managers are tasked with the responsibility of supervising others.

 Where Am I?: Assessing Skills

 During our next activity, participants will complete a management self-assessment to uncover their strengths and development opportunities.
-Next, we will use the results of that assessment and the responses generated in the first exercise to set personal learning goals and tailor agenda for the day.
+Next, we will use the results of that assessment and the responses generated in the first exercise to set personal learning goals and tailor the agenda for the day.

 Management Mishaps: Avoiding Obstacles